(from the Latin for “power of the county”)

 In 1869, the introduction -and later the improvement- of the criminal record system using photography and fingerprinting in 1902.10 By 1903, the English police had two police cars.
 Six years later, they began using bicycles.
 The number of policemen increased from about 20 500 in 1861 to 54 300 by 1911.11 But “[b]ecoming a policeman was one way of effecting a move to a town, a temporary phase, a bridge to a better job.” and almost always taken by unmarried men in their mid-twenties.
 For quite some time, “unlike other working-class groups, a policeman’s wife was not allowed to take employment on her own behalf, which permanently limited the couple’s income.
 The fear was that a policeman’s working wife might be tempted to use influence or be put under pressure because of her husband’s job.
 Police officers were meant to appear as members of the ‘respectable working class’ (even if their pay was so much lower), and the wives of such men did not work.
 The first women police officers were recruited during the First World War.” wrote Clive Emsley, the author of The Great British Bobby: A History of British Policing from the 18th century to the Present (Quercus, 2009).
 But “in 1922 the Home Secretary, Sir Edward Shortt, proposed the complete abolition of the women’s section of the Metropolitan Police.
 His insistence that the work of the women police was ‘welfare work … not police work proper’, and that they only kept down crime ‘with the sense in which the schoolmaster keeps down crime, and the clergyman and the Sunday-school teacher’” 12 he wrote 18 years earlier (Routledge, 1991, 1996).

 Honestly, the most essential duty of the police officer was (intensive) patrolling.
-Civilians had to know that there’s always police nearby.
+Civilians had to know that there were always police nearby.
 Always someone on the watch.
-In the 19th and the beginning of the 20th centuries, for as far as I’m aware, (London’s East End’s)Jewish population were not seen as much as ‘criminal’ as the Irish.
+In the 19th and the beginning of the 20th centuries, as far as I’m aware, (London’s East End’s)Jewish population were not seen as much as ‘criminal’ as the Irish.
 My sources are a bit jiffy here, though.
 However, I can write, without hesitation, that anti-semitism and racism have always played a part in the police force.
 It possibly originates from a feeling of superiority in white Britons as creators of an empire, read colonisers.
 But overall, the police were close to its community, and they had become the beloved ‘bobby’.
 Constables in uniform would walk down the street, observing and being observed by the general public.
 This changed when they ceased to be part of society and became part of traffic.
 Police arrived after the fact.
 This change correlates directly with the rise of crime around that time.
-The numbers of police officers increased again and again, and they were lavished with cash, and their tools improved.
+The number of police officers increased again and again, they were lavished with cash, and their tools improved.
 The number of separate forces went down instead in the name of rationalisation to increase efficiency.

 “In addition to the Metropolitan Police Training School at Peel House, eight district training schools were established in the aftermath of the war to provide a uniform instructional grounding for all recruits.”
 13 But in the two decades following the Second World War finding recruits was hard.
 Thus, a fictional English Bobby character was created that went by the name of PC George Dixon.
 “Dixon first appeared in a feature film, The Blue Lamp, made with the co-operation of Scotland Yard and premiered in 1950.”
-14 They try to be more convincing with their shiny toys like; (advanced) computers, high tech equipment, better uniforms, helicopters, expensive vehicles and CCTV, etc. If the bobbies were respected citizens in uniform watching out over other citizens just as the character of Dixon -and other on TV characters which are used as a benchmark against which the behaviour of police is to be measured- why did this need to change if it was so good at preventing crime and anti-social behaviour?
+14 They try to be more convincing with their shiny toys like; (advanced) computers, high-tech equipment, better uniforms, helicopters, expensive vehicles and CCTV, etc. If the bobbies were respected citizens in uniform watching out over other citizens just as the character of Dixon -and other TV characters which are used as a benchmark against which the behaviour of police is to be measured- why did this need to change if it was so good at preventing crime and anti-social behaviour?
 Why has there been no backlash to this ‘new’ style of policing? ~complete faith in technology, perhaps?
 The result was that everything took more time and more people power.
 Yes, you read it right.
 Technology made policing less efficient, even though it promised more order and less idleness.

 Some other events in British police culture: